 Caring for wild ginger requires full to partial shade, as the plant will burn in full sun.
 Wild ginger prefers acidic, humus-rich, well-drained yet moist soil for lush plants.

 Grow wild ginger plant under trees and in front of taller plants in shaded areas to create a low maintenance, naturalistic landscape.
 One issue that might arise from these generally moist areas of the garden is damage to plants as the result of snails or slugs, especially in the early spring.
 The signs of damage on wild ginger plants will be big, irregular holes in foliage and slimy mucus trails.
 To battle against this prominent damage, remove mulch and leaf detritus near the plants and spread diatomaceous earth around the plants.
-If you aren’t squeamish, look for slugs a few hours after dark using a flashlight and remove them by hand picking or create a trap of beer-filled shallow containers placed in a hole in the soil with the rim level to the soil.
+If you aren’t squeamish, look for slugs a few hours after dark using a flashlight and remove them by hand picking or create a trap of shallow, beer-filled containers placed in a hole in the soil with the rim level to the soil.

 Varieties of Wild Ginger Plant

 Native to eastern North America, the Canadian wild ginger is an example of a wild ginger variety that has historically been eaten.
 Early settlers used this Asarum canadense fresh or dried as a substitute for culinary ginger, although they were probably ingesting it more for its medicinal uses rather than in a gingered chicken stir fry.
 The roots of this plant were eaten fresh, dried or candied as an expectorant and were even used as a contraceptive tea by Native Americans.
-Caution should be taken with this wild ginger, however, as it may cause skin rashes in some people.
+Caution should be taken with this wild ginger however, as it may cause skin rashes in some people.

 Just as the Canadian wild ginger may cause skin rashes, the European ginger (Asarum europeaum) acts as an emetic, so its ingestion should be avoided altogether.
 This European native is an attractive evergreen species which, as well as the Canadian species, is hardy in USDA zones 4 through 7 or 8.

 A variegated variety, the Mottled wild ginger (Asarum shuttleworthii) is a less hardy (zones 5 to 8) plant native to Virginia and Georgia.
 This wild ginger and some other species are now in the genus Hexastylis, which include ‘Callaway,’ a slow, matted ginger with mottled foliage and ‘Eco Medallion,’ a silver-leaved compact wild ginger plant.
-Also counted amongst this genus are larger types ‘Eco Choice’ and ‘Eco Red Giant.’
+Also counted among this genus are larger types ‘Eco Choice’ and ‘Eco Red Giant.’